The places listed below make ideal bases for exploring Dorset.

 A tiny village showcasing a jumble of architectural styles, while naked and proud on a nearby hillside is the iconic Giant chalk carving.

 Two castles, an abbey and an historic town centre perfect for pottering huddle at the edge of the Blackmore Vale.

 General travel information is available at Visit Dorset, and Traveline is useful for journey planning; bus timetables are online at Dorset For You.
 Bournemouth International Airport links Dorset to other domestic and European airports, while ferries operate between Poole and Cherbourg.
 Coaches and trains connect Dorset to other English cities.
 South West Trains is the main rail operator servicing the area, with regular trains from London Waterloo to Gillingham, Sherborne, Dorchester, Axminster (for Lyme Regis), Weymouth, Poole and Bournemouth.

-Local buses can be helpful, although services are limited in rural areas and may only operate on certain days of the week; timetables and Dorset-wide maps are available at Dorset For You and the tourist information centres in each area.
+Local buses can be helpful, although services are limited in rural areas and may only operate on certain days of the week.
 The Jurassic Coaster bus is handy; it runs regularly along the coastline between Axminster and Poole, and stops at all the key places en route.

 Information on walking is available at tourist information centres and online at Dorset For You from where you can download guides to some of the most popular trails, including the Wessex Ridgeway and the Stour Valley Way.
 The standout piece in Dorset’s repertoire of walks is the hugely popular South West Coast Path, which combines heritage, flora, fauna, geology and spectacular coastal scenery.
 The UK’s longest national trail, it runs for 630 miles from Minehead in Somerset to Poole in Dorset’s east, tracing the coastlines of Cornwall, Devon and Dorset on the way.